All Episodes

 This is not a rumor.

-I have a picture of the stuff.
+I have a picture of this stuff.

-I have a I have a well, I printed out a second.
+Well, I printed out a second.

 They've got a big jar of it this guy's holding.